Welcome to WEPP Wiki

 Step 1: Clone the repository

-Step 2: Build a Docker Image Step 3: Start and run Docker container# Use this command if your datasets can be downloaded from the Web
+Step 2: Build a Docker Image Step 3: Start and run Docker container# -p <host_port>:<container_port> → Maps container port to a port on your host (Accessing Dashboard, NOT needed otherwise)

 Option-3: Install via Shell Commands (requires sudo access)